davidjb/technicolor-tg799vac-hacks/README.md

-we access the modem, switch back to more recent firmware, and then tweak that firmware to remove backdoors, telemetry, unecessary services, add features like SSH, modem UI improvements, disables LEDs so your night stays dark (and changes your physical WiFi button to toggle LEDs on/off) and more.
+we access the modem, switch back to more recent firmware, and then tweak that firmware to remove backdoors, telemetry, unecessary services, add features like SSH, modem UI improvements, disables LEDs so your night stays dark (and changes your physical `Status` button, also known as the "easy reset" or "info" button to toggle LEDs on/off) and more.

 The configuration present may work on other devices, but it is specifically geared for the TG799vac.
 No guarantees are made that any or all of the code